An admissions moratorium is in effect for this program for the 2022-23 academic year.

-The Social Work/Anthropology (SWAN) program draws on the strengths of both fields in theory, social history, research, policy and practice.
-The SWAN program combines the approaches of each discipline to make use of the program's urban location to foster scholarship focusing on global issues of the 21st century, such as the re-invention of post-industrial cities.
+The Social Work/Anthropology (SWAN) doctoral degree draws on the strengths of both fields in theory, social history, research, policy and practice.
+The SWAN degree combines the approaches of each discipline to make use of the program's urban location to foster scholarship focusing on global issues of the 21st century, such as the re-invention of post-industrial cities.
 Students receive a thorough grounding in the theoretical and applied aspects of both Social Work and Anthropology and apply this knowledge to pursue scholarship in such areas of interest as urbanism, globalization, and social/cultural organization.
 SWAN students follow a curriculum that draws from existing courses in each discipline, including a core course that that focuses on the integration of the two fields.
 Content combining the perspectives of both disciplines is included in the qualifying exam and dissertation research requirements for the degree.

 This program prepares scholars for work in several different occupations, including faculty positions in social work and anthropology as well as work in governmental, non-profit, and international settings.